rehg-lab/website/content/home/intro.md

 +++
 We conduct basic research in computer vision and machine learning, and work in a number of interdisciplinary areas: developmental and social psychology, autism research, mobile health, and robotics.
 The study of human social and cognitive behavior is a cross-cutting theme.
 We are developing novel methods for measuring behavior in real-life settings, and computational models that connect health-related behaviors to health outcomes in order to enable novel forms of treatment.
 We are creating machine learning methods that are inspired by child development and investigating biologically-inspired approaches to robot navigation and control.

 Prospective Students: If you are interested in joining our group and are not currently at UIUC, please apply directly to the university.
-For current UIUC MS students, please fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeAdrlUVz7FOKKL8rdXumRXKqUB8Do1mslhoFSMhNlmuhoshA/viewform">form</a>.
+For current/incoming UIUC students, please fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeAdrlUVz7FOKKL8rdXumRXKqUB8Do1mslhoFSMhNlmuhoshA/viewform">form</a>.

 ![labphoto](/img/rafting_2021.jpg)